masonk/seraphim/README.md

 Q(s,a) + U(s,a)

-where Q(s,a) is the exploitation term, where the average value of action "a" from the current state, and
+where Q(s,a) is the average value of action "a" from the current state, and

 U(s,a) = cP(s,a)sqrt(N(s, b))/(1 + N(s,a))

-is an exploration term that gives weight to lesser explored nodes and to nodes that the expert prefers.
+is an exploration term that gives value to lesser explored nodes and to nodes that the expert prefers.

 "c" is a hyperparameter that controls the tradeoff between exploitation (Q) and exploration (U).
 AGZ used c = 0.25 in the paper.
+You can configure any value for c in `search::SearchTreeOptions::cpuct`.

 P(s,a) is the expert's prior belief that action a from state s is the best choice.
 It is a probability on [0,1].
 This is the part of algorithm that must be supplied by the game expert.